 09. Over-shirt (TK/TR) - 1 long-sleeved over-shirt, light to medium weight and breathable, to protect you from the sun and bug bites.
 Hemp, linen or cotton is recommended.

 10. Belt (TK/TR) - 1 belt, cotton or nylon lashing strap doubles as a gear strap.

-11. Sport sandals (TK/TR) - Sandals (such as Teva's) are lightweight and tough, Doubles as shower slippers.
+12. Sport sandals (TK/TR) - Sandals (such as Teva's) are lightweight and tough, doubles as shower slippers.

-18. First aid pouch (optional) - our guides will have a first aid kit, but if you prefer certain remedies, you should bring some with you, such as: 2 oral re hydration packets, anti-malarial, topical antiseptic, birth control, motion sickness pills, electronic thermometer, antibiotics (consult your doctor), aspirin, Tiger Balm (great for bites and stings), iodine tablets, Monistat, scissors etc.
+19. First aid pouch (optional) - our guides will have a first aid kit, but if you prefer certain remedies, you should bring some with you, such as: 2 oral re-hydration packets, anti-malarial, topical antiseptic, birth control, motion sickness pills, electronic thermometer, antibiotics (consult your doctor), aspirin, Tiger Balm (great for bites and stings), iodine tablets, Monist at, scissors etc.

-19. Flashlight/ Head Flashlight/ torch (TK/TR) - The Mini Mag-Lite is a good choice.
+20. Torch/ Head Torch/ torch (TK/TR) - The Mini Mag-Lite is a good choice.
 Bring spare batteries.

-22. Toiletries pouch (TK/TR) - Toothpaste and brush, floss, mini hair brush, razor, soap, mini bottle of shampoo, travel mirror, nail clippers (And only the absolute essential makeup--if any.).
+23. Toiletries pouch (TK/TR) - Toothpaste and brush, floss, mini hairbrush, razor, soap, mini bottle of shampoo, travel mirror, nail clippers (And only the absolute essential makeup--if any.).

-24. Book (TK/TR) - 1 paperback book (Trade yours in after you're done reading it).
+25. Book (TK/TR - option) - 1 paperback book (Trade yours in after you're done reading it).

 Note: TR - Tour and TK - Trekking.